 In November 2011, the head of the Committee for International Affairs in the Russian Duma, Konstantin Kosachev, also announced that Russia must do everything it can to prevent an attack on neighbouring Iran.
 At the end of November 2011 it was announced that Dmitry Rogozin would definitely visit both Tehran and Beijing in 2012, together with a team of Russian officials to hold strategic discussions on collective strategies against common threats.

-Left photo: Deputy Secretary-General Ali Bagheri at a press conference in Moscow, Russia after signing a security pact with Russian officials.
+Above photo: Deputy Secretary-General Ali Bagheri at a press conference in Moscow, Russia after signing a security pact with Russian officials.

-Right photo: Konstantin Kosachev, the Chairperson of the Committee for International Affairs in the Russian Duma.
+Second above photo: Konstantin Kosachev, the Chairperson of the Committee for International Affairs in the Russian Duma.

 Russian National Security and Iranian National Security are Attached